GcMAF

 University School of Medicine in Philadelphia, PA, USA, first

-Macrophages are a key part of the human immune system with two
+as Gc-MAF.
+Macrophages are a key part of the human immune system

-roles: to engulf and destroy pathogens and cellular debris, and to
+with two roles: to engulf and destroy pathogens and cellular

-recruit other immune cells to respond to the pathogen.
+debris, and to recruit other immune cells to respond to the

-and adaptive, or specific, immunity.
-Under normal circumstances,
+immunity and adaptive, or specific, immunity.
+Under normal

-Gc-MAF is upregulated when the immune system detects a threat,
+circumstances, Gc-MAF is upregulated when the immune system

-protecting cancer cells.
-Administration of Gc-MAF is proposed to
+activated and protecting cancer cells.
+Administration of Gc-MAF

-bypass nagalase, stimulating macrophages to become activated and
+is proposed to bypass nagalase, stimulating macrophages to

-attack tumour cells.
-In other words, it’s a potent
+become activated and attack tumour cells.
+In other words, it’s a

 So why haven’t most of us heard of it?